oVirt/ovirt-site/source/vdsm/network.html.md

      Declare network configuration as "safe", so it persists after host reboot.
 5.  setupNetworks

 Currently, host networks are implemented by Linux bridge devices, optionally connected to a vlan devices optionally connected to a bonding device, an optionally goes out of the host via a network interface card.
+Virtual machines connect to the bridge via a `tap` device.

 ### Supported network topologies